-- Observer: watches experiences during play without interfering, focusing on children's language, relationship building and independence. - Play Manager: scaffolds play and learning and observes against the outcome that has been planned for. - Questioner: Provides open questioning and conversation starters for children to share their learning confidently, as well as challenging them in a way that allows them to think of their next steps for learning.
+- Observer: watches experiences during play without interfering, focusing on children's language, relationship building and independence and to help support planning for their next steps. - Play Manager: scaffolds play and learning and observes against the outcome that has been planned for. - Questioner: Provides open questioning and conversation starters for children to share their learning confidently, as well as challenging them in a way that allows them to think of their next steps for learning.

-These roles can be further broken down into play architect, designer, manager, orchestrator; organiser, resourcer, observer, assessor, facilitator, mediator, co-player, scaffolder, trainer and advocate (Bruce, 1996; Dockett and Fleer, 2002; Jones and Reynolds, 1992).
+These roles can be further broken down into play architect, designer, manager, orchestrator; organiser, resourcer, observer, assessor, facilitator, mediator, co-player, scaffolder, trainer and advocate (Bruce, 1996; Dockett and Fleer, 2002; Jones and

+Reynolds, 1992).
 This takes into account the planning and preparation that each adult must do prior to learning, and the assessment and analysis that is needed following to plan for the next steps.